 A wholly owned subsidiary of CA LTD LLC is Cambridge Associates Limited ("CA LTD").
 CA LTD is an investment adviser that was formed on March 5, 2007 as a corporation under the laws of the United Kingdom.
 A wholly owned subsidiary of CA LTD is Brook Street Limited ("Brook Street").
 Brook Street was formed on February 3, 2010 in the Cayman Islands as an exempted company with limited liability and is the general partner of two Guernsey incorporated limited partnership funds.
 A wholly owned subsidiary of CA LTD is Cambridge Associates (Germany) GmbH ("CA Germany").
 CA Germany was formed on November 28, 2019 as a corporation with limited liability under the laws of Germany.
 CA Germany was formed with the intent to meet legal and regulatory purposes in support of CA LTD's investment advisory business.
-CA Germany commenced operations on June 1, 2020.

-(1) Summary of Significant Accounting Policies
+(2) Summary of Significant Accounting Policies